TGIF (TV programming block): Change/end of first run (1996–2000)

-The TGIF lineup began to experience sagging ratings throughout 1997–98 in part due to the audience fracture caused by its new competition from CBS's Block Party, which was enough to hurt TGIF even though the rival block itself was a failure.
-Even Boy Meets World and Sabrina the Teenage Witch started to experience declining ratings due to strong competition from Dateline NBC and two successful replacements to the ill-fated CBS Block Party, Kids Say the Darndest Things and Candid Camera; with the more formidable competition, after eight years, ABC was no longer the top network on Friday nights.
-Although You Wish and Teen Angel were designed in concept to mesh with Sabrina on the lineup, both lasted only a season (or less) before being cancelled by the network: You Wish was pulled in November, while Teen Angel lasted until February.
-Save for a two-week run of the more adult-oriented comedy Hiller and Diller, ABC simply aired repeats of Sabrina the Teenage Witch and Boy Meets World for the rest of that season (at 8:00 and 9:30 p.m. respectively, leading into new episodes of those series).
+The TGIF lineup began to experience sagging ratings throughout 1997–98 in part due to the audience fracture caused by its new competition from CBS's Block Party, which was enough to hurt ABC's ratings dominance on Fridays even though the rival block itself was a failure.
+Even Boy Meets World and Sabrina the Teenage Witch (despite both shows reaching their peak viewership averages during that season) started to experience declining ratings due to strong competition from Dateline NBC and three successful midseason replacements to the ill-fated CBS Block Party: Unsolved Mysteries (which moved to CBS after a nine-season run on NBC), the Bill Cosby-hosted Kids Say the Darndest Things and the revival of Candid Camera; with the more formidable competition, after eight years, ABC ended the season dethroned as the top-rated network on Friday nights ironically by CBS, which recovered from the Block Party's initial failure by the Spring of 1998, with the help of the three aforementioned midseason replacements as well as the Don Johnson police procedural Nash Bridges.

+Although You Wish and Teen Angel were designed in concept to mesh with Sabrina on the lineup (while conversely making Boy Meets World's usually "down-to-earth" concept seem out of place with the other three shows), neither of the two freshman comedies lasted a full season: You Wish was pulled in November after seven episodes (six additional episodes produced before its removal from the network's schedule were burned off from May to July 1998), while Teen Angel lasted 17 episodes before ending in February (both shows returned to the lineup on May 22 for a summer run, which ended in September).
+With no additional family-oriented sitcoms ordered for that season to replace the cancelled shows, save for a two-week run of the more adult-skewing family comedy Hiller and Diller, ABC simply aired repeats of Sabrina the Teenage Witch and Boy Meets World for the rest of that season (at 8:00 and 9:30 p.m. respectively, leading into new episodes of those series) until May 15, 1998 (season finale of TGIF’s 1997-98 season).
 As part of a network-wide rebranding toward a simplified graphics package, ABC retired the traditional TGIF logo and phased out the theme song.